Modding-Zaibatsu/tekkenmods-docs/files/en/Tekken_8/Basic_Information/Overview/Moveset/Structures/Move/index.md

 # Moves
 Anything that involves an animation is categorized as a "Move."
 This includes intros, win poses, attacks, taunts, throws, reactions to throws, Rage Arts, Heat Smashes, real-time story mode cutscenes, and stage transition animations.
 Each and every one of these is considered a "Move."

+- Data about the body's movement makes an `animation`
+- `animation` plus hitbox, hurtbox, active frames, hit conditions and cancels makes up a `move`

 ### Consists of
 - Move Name/Key